-Competent execution is the most critical of the Four Pillars, since without it, the best-laid implementation readiness, governance, and business transformation efforts will be wasted.
+Competent execution is the most critical of the Four Pillars, since without it, the best-laid implementation readiness, governance, and business-transformation efforts will be wasted.
 One of the keys to optimal implementation is strict adherence to the plan in place, particularly when conflicts or problems arise.
-This may seem self-evident, but it is common for distractions to divert attention, energy, and effort once the process begins and team members are scrambling to complete necessary tasks.
+This may seem self-evident, but it is common for distractions to divert attention, energy, and effort once the process begins, leaving team members scrambling to complete necessary tasks.

-Leaders should therefore emphasize the importance of remaining focused and should stand ready to assist team members to quickly and consistently prioritize as issues begin to pile up.
-And while sticking to the plan remains the baseline of solid execution, flexibility is also important to quickly work around unforeseen problems or complexities.
+Leaders should emphasize the importance of remaining focused and should stand ready to assist team members in quickly and consistently prioritizing as issues begin to pile up.
+And while sticking to the plan remains the baseline of solid execution, flexibility also is important to quickly work around unforeseen problems or complexities.